All Episodes

 I brought it.

-What did you reflect?
+What did you bring in?

-As I said on remember this Saturday, we condemn in the strongest possible terms this egregious display of hatred, bigotry, and violence.
+As I said on, remember this, Saturday, we condemn in the strongest possible terms this egregious display of hatred, bigotry, and violence.

 It has no place in America.